 Always be sure to keep an open mind, as you may discover that previous assumptions were completely wrong.

 For example, testing in nonprofit project management might look like this: Perhaps you want to create an after-school program at your local school.
-Before investing a considerable amount of resources in designing the program, test out a couple types of after-school activities to gauge the response.
-Perhaps run different types of activities for a week to see what engages the greatest number of students.
-Using these findings, you are now able to craft a more effective program that meets your school’s needs, with preliminary data to back it up.
+Before investing a considerable amount of resources into designing the program, test out a couple of types of after-school activities to gauge the response.
+Try running different types of activities for a week to see what engages the greatest number of students.
+Using these findings, you are now able to craft a more effective program that meets your school’s needs with preliminary data to back it up.

 Testing your assumptions is something you can (and should!) build into all phases of your project.
 Taking a little extra time to test ideas pays off big in maximizing the value you can create.

 Principle #3: Estimate Effort With Velocity, Not Time

 Humans are not particularly good at accurately estimating time over a long stretch.
 After about a minute, our brains have a hard time predicting with any level of accuracy.

 Don’t believe me?
-Try sitting alone in a room without a watch or a clock anywhere, and guess when 10 minutes have passed.
+Try sitting alone in a room without a watch or a clock and guessing when 10 minutes have passed.

 Without sitting and counting every second for 10 minutes, you’re going to be pretty far off from an accurate guess.
 This effect only gets larger and larger as we try to predict larger and larger amounts of time.

 We measure the task’s complexity and the effort needed to complete it.
 Each task (story) you created should have an estimate with it.

 In Scrum, this is called determining ‘velocity,’ which measures the relative effort and complexity of a task compared to the other necessary tasks.

 Create a scale to measure how complicated or straightforward tasks are relative to other tasks that you need to complete.